 Special Olympics Unified Sports

 Unified Sports brings together high school students with and without intellectual disabilities to train and compete on the same sports team.
-Missed out on the first half of Unified Sports this school year?
-Check out the Spring 2018 Unified Update newsletter.
-Check back for more updates throughout the year!

 All Unified Sports teams are made up of athletes (students with intellectual disabilities) and partners (students without intellectual disabilities).
-The number and partners and athletes needed for each team depends on the sport or activity.
+The number of partners and athletes needed for each team depends on the sport or activity.
 Students with physical disabilities will be classified as either an athlete or a partner depending on whether or not they have an intellectual disability as well.

 - Students with physical disabilities will be classified as either an athlete or a partner depending on whether or not they have an intellectual disability as well.